Thomas Harris: Biography

+Reception

+The Silence of the Lambs received positive reviews, won several genre awards, and sold over 10 million copies.
+Its follow-up, Hannibal, received high praise from Stephen King, but John Lanchester said it had a "sense of discontinuity".
+The novelist John Dunning said Harris was "a talent of the first rank".
+In 2019, Harris elaborated on his process, described as "almost passive", by saying: "Sometimes you really have to shove and grunt and sweat.
+Some days you go to your office and you're the only one who shows up, none of the characters show up, and you sit there by yourself, feeling like an idiot.
+And some days everybody shows up ready to work.
+You have to show up at your office every day.
+If an idea comes by, you want to be there to get it in."
+In 2007, Harris was presented with a Bram Stoker Award for Lifetime Achievement.

 Personal life

-Harris avoids publicity and conducted few interviews between 1976 and 2019.
+Harris avoids publicity and participated in few interviews between 1976 and 2019.
 At Baylor University, he met fellow student Harriet Anne Haley and they married in June 1961.
-They had one daughter, Elizabeth Anne, before they divorced in August 1968.
-Harris remained close to his mother Polly and called her every night no matter where he was.
+They had one daughter, Elizabeth Anne, and divorced in August 1968.
+Harris remained close to his mother, Polly, and called her every night no matter where he was.
 He often discussed particular scenes from his novels with her.
 Polly died on December 31, 2011.

 As of 1991, Harris lived in South Florida and had a summer home in Sag Harbor, New York.
-His long-term domestic partner as of 1999 was Pace Barnes, a woman who, according to USA Today, "used to work in publishing and is as outgoing as he is quiet".
-Harris' friend and literary agent Morton Janklow said of him: "He's one of the good guys.
-He is big, bearded and wonderfully jovial.
-If you met him, you would think he was a choirmaster.
-He loves cooking—he's done the Le Cordon Bleu exams—and it's great fun to sit with him in the kitchen while he prepares a meal and see that he's as happy as a clam.
-He has these old-fashioned manners, a courtliness you associate with the South."
+His partner as of 1999 was Pace Barnes, who, according to USA Today, worked in publishing and "is as outgoing as he is quiet".
+Harris' friend and literary agent Morton Janklow described him as "wonderfully jovial" and a passionate chef, with "a courtliness you associate with the South".

-In his first major interview in 43 years, with The New York Times in 2019 to promote Cari Mora, he revealed himself to be a nature lover, and a long-time visitor and volunteer of the Pelican Harbor Seabird Station, an animal rescue center in Miami, Florida, for 20 years.
-The staff were not aware of Harris's fame as an author until a few years before the 2019 interview.
+In his first major interview in 43 years, with The New York Times in 2019 to promote Cari Mora, Harris said he was a nature lover, and a long-time visitor and volunteer of the Pelican Harbor Seabird Station, an animal rescue center in Miami, Florida, for 20 years.
+The staff were not aware of Harris's fame until a few years before the 2019 interview.
 He described fame as "more of a nuisance than anything else".

-Approach to writing and critical reception

-The Silence of the Lambs came out to a very positive critical reception.
-The Guardian described it thus: "The Silence of the Lambs stands alone in being, I personally believe, the only FBI-centred novel worth reading."
-Its long-awaited follow-up, Hannibal, received high praise from Stephen King, but John Lanchester claimed that it had a "sense of discontinuity".

-Novelist John Dunning said of Harris, "All he is is a talent of the first rank."
-In 2019, Harris elaborated on his process, described as "almost passive", by saying thus: "[S]ometimes you really have to shove and grunt and sweat.
-Some days you go to your office and you're the only one who shows up, none of the characters show up, and you sit there by yourself, feeling like an idiot.
-And some days everybody shows up ready to work.
-You have to show up at your office every day.
-If an idea comes by, you want to be there to get it in."

-In 2007 he was presented with a Bram Stoker Award for Lifetime Achievement.